devgabrielsborges/dashborges/README.md

 - **Financial Summary**: Get quick insights with financial summary metrics
 - **API Integration**: Full backend API built with FastAPI for data management
 - **Responsive Design**: Optimized for desktop and mobile viewing
+- **Persistent Storage**: All data is safely stored in Docker volumes with automatic backups

 ## Installation